-Objective: Existing regulations related to the exemptions from portions of the Forest Practice Act for construction and maintenance of right-of-way's within 14 CCR § 1104.1(b) and (c) lack significant clarity related to the submission of notices, general application, mapping, and other requirements.
+Objective: Existing regulations related to the exemptions from portions of the Forest Practice Act for construction and maintenance of rights-of-way within 14 CCR § 1104.1(b) and (c) lack significant clarity related to the submission of notices, general application, mapping, and other requirements.

-Status: The Committee began a regulatory effort to address this issue in June of 2020, but rulemaking efforts have been curtailed as statutory revisions in this space are likely underway.
+Status: The Committee began a regulatory effort to address this issue in June of 2020, but rulemaking efforts are delayed per a request from CNRA and the Governor's Office to review Statewide utility related policies.